Applications for publication support are hereby invited to the Aarhus University Research Foundation for grants in the spring of 2023.

 When publishing books (and e-books), linguistic revision can be supported.
 It is necessary that the manuscript (in its entirety) has been subjected to impartial peer review before the publication committee can assess the application.
 Please attach peer review to the application.

-Applicants will receive a response to their application in December 2022.
+Applicants can expect to receive a response to their application in May 2023.

 Applicants must be employed at Aarhus University.